DeepMicroscopy/HDV/README.md

 - `extract_features.py` contains the code to extract the features from the datasets used in our study.
 - `compute_distance.py` contains the code to construct the separability metrics.

-A demo to construct the metrics on the official MIDOG 2022 training set will be available soon.

 ## Getting started